svendahlstrand/10-print-game-boy/README.md

   and a, 1      ;           We don't care for a full 8 bit value though, instead add a, 1      ;           make it 1 or 2 (the character codes for \ and /).

-  call put_char ; PRINT   - Write the character in register `a` to LCD.
+  call print ; PRINT   - Write the character in register `a` to LCD.

   jp ten        ; GOTO 10 - Wash, rinse, repeat!
 ```